Adam-Yung/code-copy/README.md

 ℹ️ Major changes to v0.2.0, **NO more flashing code executed on terminal startup!!**  See [Change log](CHANGELOG.md) for details!

-### Copy from vscode's integrated terminal to clipboard on any POSIX-compliant system, even over remote-ssh sessions!
+### Copy from vscode's integrated terminal on any POSIX-compliant system, even over remote-ssh sessions!
 ![Capture](images/capture/cody_demo_v0.1.0.gif)

 ## Use **`cody`**